 The shading is a significant part of the painting process and highlights the details that make mandala art so exquisite.
 Adding to the intricacy and detail of the art, the artists use organic dyes to shade and outline the shapes within the circular boundary.

-Once the painting is complete, most painters finish the work by scraping the surface with a knife-edge.
+Once the painting is complete, most painters finish the work by scraping the surface with a knife edge.
 This creates an even-textured canvas.
-Then, the artist dusts the final art with a rag and rubbed with a tiny ball of grain flour dough.
+Then, the artist dusts the final art with a rag and rubbed it with a tiny ball of grain flour dough.
 The grain flour dough adds a matte finish to the painting and collects any residual paint dust left behind.

 Mandala art– Symbolism

 Owing to the intricate nature of the circular patterns, there are common symbols that are present through most mandalas.
 Traditionally, these designs represent Buddha’s presence of mind in an abstract form, usually depicted by a jewel, flower, tree, or wheel.